pcchiu03/24Summer-BALab/README.md

 This project aims to deal with the multicollinearity in logistic regression.
 All the simulation setting is based on Asar (2016) or Bertsimas and King (2017).

 ## Files
+The file locations and their functions within this document are as shown in the following structure.
 ```
 |- code
-|  |- test/                    # Unit test for the code and monte-carlo simulation
+|  |- test/                    # Monte-carlo simulation and unit test for the code
 |  |- Data_generation_asar     # Function to create the datasets based on Asar (2016)
 |  |- MLE_asar.py              # Function to compute MLE using the IRLS algorithm
 |  |- LLT_asar.py              # Function to compute LLT with various parameter